ibm-build-lab/cloud-pak-sandboxes/terraform/README.md

 Sandbox **users** please refer to [Installer Script](../installer/README.md) documentation.

-Everything is automated Makefiles.
+Everything is automated with Makefiles.
 However, instructions to get the same results manually are provided.

 - [Creation of a Cloud Pak Sandbox (for Developers)](#creation-of-a-cloud-pak-sandbox-for-developers)
   - [Requirements](#requirements)